anonymokata/661e44cc-f439-11ea-9bba-7ede567b4b29/doc/DevelopmentJournal.md

 Added type WordSearch__GridSequence.
 This is a structure containing a start field of type WordSearch__GridCoordinates and a span field of type WordSearch__GridVector.
 Together these fields identify a linear sequence of entries in the word search grid.

+Added type WordSearch__Grid.
+This is a structure containing fields for width, height, and entries.
+Entries is Slice containing (width * height) character values, packed and arranged in row-major order.

 ---
 ### Thursday August 6, 2020
 ### 15:13 CDT